 6. Continuing Education

 Whether it be college, trade school, or one-off workshops, an LMS can help you provide continuing education to online learners.
-You have the ability to track individual/group performance, send out automatic notifications, and create personalized paths.
+You have the ability to track individual/group performance, send out automatic notifications, and create personalised paths.
 All of which helps you provide more effective eLearning experiences to your global audience.
 In the case of eCommerce continuing education, an LMS can have a significant impact on your bottom line as you’re able to provide immediate access to online training resources, which boosts sign-ups.
 And you can monitor every aspect of your online training program to pinpoint areas for improvement that may be hindering your sales stats.

 7. Employee Training

 Employee training and professional development are two of the most popular use cases for Learning Management Systems.
-Organizations large and small have the ability to develop and deploy online training resources for their geographically dispersed staff.
+Organisations large and small have the ability to develop and deploy online training resources for their geographically dispersed staff.
 This leads to better on-the-job performance, increased employee satisfaction, and better retention rates.
 As such, they get more from their online training investment and hold on their top performers instead of having to invest more resources into finding and training their replacements.

 8. Franchise/Dealer Training

 Another off-shoot of the extended enterprise LMS, franchisee or dealer training systems allow you to deliver product knowledge and company policy courses.
-In many respects, these partners are the face of your organization.
+In many respects, these partners are the face of your organisation.
 Inadequate skills or knowledge reflects poorly on your image.
 Thus, you need to ensure that they have all the resources they require.
 An LMS enables you to deploy training across the board and launch online training certification programs.
 For example, compliance certificates that ensure your franchisees operate according to industry regulations and local laws.

 9. Training Companies

-Some organizations choose to outsource their training to third parties who handle everything from development to reporting.
+Some organisations choose to outsource their training to third parties who handle everything from development to reporting.
 And these training companies need a reliable LMS that can handle multiple projects/initiatives simultaneously.
-For example, a platform that allows them to assign distinct user groups so that only authorized stakeholders have access to their respective dashboards.
+For example, a platform that allows them to assign distinct user groups so that only authorised stakeholders have access to their respective dashboards.
 As a result, everyone’s user data stays safe and sensitive information is protected from prying eyes.

 Investing in a Learning Management System may take a bit out of your L&D budget.
 However, it gives you the opportunity to deliver training to a worldwide workforce and eliminate virtually all costs associated with traditional training.
 No more printed materials, instructor travel fees, or site rentals.
-Your employees have the power to access online training resources whenever wherever, while your organization maximizes workplace performance and improves ROI.
+Your employees have the power to access online training resources whenever wherever, while your organisation maximises workplace performance and improves ROI.
 Everybody wins!

 Are you having trouble finding the ideal extended enterprise Learning Management System for your business?
 What’s involved in a successful extended enterprise LMS launch?
 Who can benefit from your new extended enterprise LMS?
 How do you find an extended enterprise LMS that falls within your price range and at the same time achieves the desired results?

-Download the free eBook External Training 101: Everything You Need To Know BEFORE Buying Your Next Extended Enterprise LMS to find out how to choose the right extended enterprise LMS for your organization, the available deployment options to consider, and how to get external partners excited and monitor their performance with an extended enterprise LMS
+Download the free eBook External Training 101: Everything You Need To Know BEFORE Buying Your Next Extended Enterprise LMS to find out how to choose the right extended enterprise LMS for your organisation, the available deployment options to consider, and how to get external partners excited and monitor their performance with an extended enterprise LMS

 About Christopher Pappas